markfloryan/dmt2/README.md

 Office hours are held in various locations throughout the week and are of varying type.
 Information can be found below.
 There are two possible locations for office hours:

 - **In-Person OH**: Some OH will be held in-person (in Thornton Stacks).
 See the chart below for details.
 These will function as *traditional* office hours.

-- **Online (Discord) OH**: Some OH will be held on our **Discord Server**.
-To attend office hours, simply join the office hours queue voice channel and you will be added to the office hours queue.
-When you are taken off the queue you will be automatically moved to a staging room to wait (it is called *oh-up-next* or similar).
-Soon after, a TA will manually pull you off that staging room into their office hours to help you.

 - **Group OH**: These are weekly discussion sections where a TA will answer general questions regarding homeworks, quizzes, algorithm intution, etc. to larger groups of attendees.